Candy Cane Lane

 The CCLHLF Committee welcomes volunteers of all ages to participate as site Elves.
 Book your dates early by contacting Kris at firstname.lastname@example.org

-NRG is pleased to announce that after costs, the 2016 net gate proceeds have generated $12,500 to be distributed to the Festival Beneficiaries:
+NRG is pleased to announce that after costs, the 2018 net gate proceeds generated $11,000 distributed to the Festival Beneficiaries: